\delta N Formalism in Anisotropic Inflation and Large Anisotropic Bispectrum and Trispectrum: Introduction

 An interesting model of anisotropic inflation was proposed in \cite{Watanabe:2009ct} in which with $f(\phi) \propto a^{-2}$ the inflationary system admits an attractor solution in which the gauge field energy density, i.e. the electric field energy density, and the metric anisotropy reaches a small but cosmologically observable level.
 The cosmological perturbations for this model were studied in \cite{Dulaney:2010sq, Gumrukcuoglu:2010yc, Watanabe:2010fh, Yamamoto:2012sq, Funakoshi:2012ym, Bartolo:2012sd}.
 Similarly, the cosmological perturbation analysis for a different model of anisotropic inflation \cite{Emami:2011yi} involving a complex inflaton field charged under the $U(1)$ gauge field were performed in \cite{Emami:2013bk}.
 These analysis are based on standard in-in formalism which proved technically difficult due to anisotropic background.
 On the other hand, experiences with $\delta N$ formalism \cite{Sasaki:1995aw, Wands:2000dp, Lyth:2004gb, Lyth:2005fi, Naruko:2012fe, Naruko:2012um, Sugiyama:2012tj, Dias:2012qy} in models of inflation with scalar fields showed that $\delta N$ analysis are technically much easier to handle when calculating the curvature perturbations and their correlations such as power spectrum and bispectrum.
 This is specially the case for models in which there are not much interactions when the modes of interest leave the horizon and physically interesting effects, such as non-Gaussianities, originate from local type interactions once the modes are outside the horizon.
-Therefore it will be very helpful to extend the standard $\delta N$ formalism \cite{Sasaki:1995aw, Wands:2000dp, Lyth:2004gb, Lyth:2005fi, Naruko:2012fe, Naruko:2012um, Sugiyama:2012tj} to models of anisotropic backgrounds.
+Therefore it will be very helpful to extend the standard $\delta N$ formalism \cite{Sasaki:1995aw, Wands:2000dp, Lyth:2004gb, Lyth:2005fi, Naruko:2012fe, Naruko:2012um, Sugiyama:2012tj} to models of anisotropic backgrounds such as \cite{Watanabe:2009ct}.
 This is one of our main goal in this work.
+The applications of $\delta N$ in models with vector fields were also studied in \cite{Dimopoulos:2008yv, ValenzuelaToledo:2011fj}.

 There have been works in the literature employing the conventional $\delta N$ formalism for the models containing vector or gauge fields but the effects of anisotropic background were not taken into account, i.e. the gauge field is treated on the same footing as the scalar fields in an FRW background.
 In this work we present a consistent $\delta N$ formalism for anisotropic backgrounds such as in \cite{Watanabe:2009ct} in which the background metric is in the form of Bianchi I. After presenting our $\delta N$ formalism we calculate the power spectrum and reproduce exactly the results in \cite{Watanabe:2010fh, Bartolo:2012sd}.
 We also calculate the bispectrum which coincides exactly with the results of \cite{Bartolo:2012sd}.